Mathmode/PINNS-and-DFR-examples/README.md

    The implementation solves the Poisson problem using a NN architecture with a collocation method for the loss function.
      - TODO:

+2. PINNs_jax: PINNs basic code using the JAX backend.
+     - TODO:

-2. DFR method in 1D  using TensorFlow backend.
+4. DFR method in 1D  using TensorFlow backend.
    The implementation solves the Poisson problem using a NN architecture with a loss function based on the dual norm ($H^{-1}$) of the weak residual.
      - TODO:

-3. DFR method in 1D  using Jax backend.
+5. DFR method in 1D  using Jax backend.

      - TODO: